MATCHA-MIT/secsep/README.md

 ## 4.2.
 Scale

-Scale is written in Ocaml 4.14.2, an Ocaml version compatible with the critical helper library `clangml`.
+Scale is written in OCaml 4.14.2, an OCaml version compatible with the critical helper library `clangml`.

 To bind `clangml` to LLVM 16.0.6 instead of the default LLVM 14, we build it from source code (commit `52df9b7`), which is located at `~/clangml/`.
 The build commands can be found at `$ROOT/Dockerfile`.
-The source code can be accessed at the [official Github repo](https://github.com/ocamllibs/clangml).
+The source code can be accessed at the [official GitHub repo](https://github.com/ocamllibs/clangml).

 ### 4.2.1.
-Usage
+Usage {#scale-usage}

 There are four major subcommands: